ducks23/markdown-blog/posts/setup_zephyr_miner.md

 ## Check your progress

-You can check your progress of you hash rate, payment history, and estimated earnings at https://zephyr.herominers.com/# by entering you wallet address
+You can check your progress of you hash rate, payment history, and estimated earnings at https://zephyr.herominers.com/# by entering you wallet address.